emlaver/gh-pages-example/content/2019-11-21-Best-and-Worst-Practices.md

 Here are some examples:

 - Use time-sortable document ids so that your documents are sorted into rough date/time order.
 This makes it easy to retrieve recent additions to the database.
-See [https://blog.cloudant.com/2018/08/24/Time-sortable-document-ids.html](https://blog.cloudant.com/2018/08/24/Time-sortable-document-ids.html).
+See [Time Sortable Document Ids]({{< ref "/2018-08-24-Time-sortable-document-ids.md" >}}).
 - Pack searchable data into your `_id` field e.g. `<customerid>~<date>~<orderid>` can be used to retrieve data by customer, customer/date or customer/date/orderid.
 - In a partitioned database, the judicious choice of _partition key_ allows an entire database to be winnowed down to a handful of documents for a known partition key.
 Make sure your partitioning schema solves your most common use-case.
 - In a partitioned database, the two parts of the key have to contain your own user-supplied data (there's no auto-generated \_ids) so it's best to use it optimally e.g. in an IoT application `<sensorid>:<time-sortable-id>` allows data to be sorted by sensor and time without a secondary index.
 Implement this schema with _time-boxed databases_ for best results.